RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 - Mitigation: Implement efficient caching strategies and consider data aggregation approaches

 ## Recent Achievements
-- Successfully completed the Position Management System with:
+- Successfully completed the Trade Execution System with:
-  - Comprehensive domain model and repository implementation
+  - Order domain model with full implementation
-  - Well-structured use cases and service layer components
+  - GORM-based OrderRepository for persistence with all required operations
+  - TradeUseCase implementation for business logic
+  - TradeService for integration with MEXC exchange API
-  - Complete HTTP API endpoints for all position operations
+  - HTTP handlers for RESTful API endpoints for all order operations
+  - Factory pattern implementation for proper dependency injection
-- Established proper integration between market data and position management components
+- Proper integration between trade execution system and the main application
-- Achieved good test coverage across all position management components
+- Established database migration for order entities